The signs that someone is gaslighting you are things that also make for a toxic work environment.

-Unfortunately, there are hoards of mediocre and downright rotten bosses out there, and big gaps between the best and the worst.” ― Robert I. Sutton
+Unfortunately, there are hoards of mediocre and downright rotten bosses out there, and big gaps between the best and the worst.” ― Robert I. Sutton.

 How to recognize when a boss or coworker is gaslighting you

-It is important to be able to recognize the difference between being the victim of gaslighting, and just not having the best boss.
+It is important to recognize the difference between being the victim of gaslighting and not having the best boss.

-However, it can also be about something small like lying about throwing away something when you asked them point-blank if they knew where something was.
+However, it can also be about something small, like lying about throwing away something when you asked them point-blank if they knew where something was.

 They will lie to you with a straight face while simultaneously talking about how important trust and honesty are in the workplace.

 When someone lies to us, it not only shakes our confidence in them, but it is also insulting.

 Carrying out those negative feelings will make you start to doubt yourself in all areas of your life, and it’s more stress than anyone needs in their world.

 They continuously deny things

 Stress at work makes us irritable and short with the people in our lives.

 They belittle you

 All it does is chip away at the other person’s confidence, which is not a great thing to do to your employees.

-Being dissatisfied with work like this can cause you to fear things like being fired, or getting so mad you just walk out.
+Being dissatisfied with work like this can cause you to fear things like being fired or getting so mad you just walk out.

 This keeps you in a constant unbalanced state

 When your boss belittles you one moment about doing something the wrong way or making a mistake, and then in the next breath tells you that you do a wonderful job, it can leave you feeling confused.

-This aspect of gaslighting wreaks havoc on your self-esteem and confidence which bleeds into other areas of your life.
+This aspect of gaslighting wreaks havoc on your self-esteem and confidence, which bleeds into other areas of your life.

-Julie Wehmeyer says, “It is a good practice to look at your decisions and analyze your choices, but when you are constantly second-guessing yourself, and you stop trusting your own judgment, there is a good chance you are being gaslighted.”
+Julie Wehmeyer says, “It is a good practice to look at your decisions and analyze your choices, but when you are constantly second-guessing yourself, and you stop trusting your judgment, there is a good chance you are being gaslighted.”

 Not being able to trust your judgment leads to a general sense of malaise and confusion.